Planning-Inspectorate/appeal-planning-decision/test-packages/platform-feature-tests/README.md

 Then, if you want to dig into details, check out `support/flows`, the files in here are flows through the platform.
 These flows are composed of sections, which can be found in `support/flows/sections`.
 The helper functions can be found in `support/flows/pages`.
+The dummy json data can be found in `fixtures`
+The testcase flows can be found in `helpers`
+Utility files can be found in `utils`
-The dummy json data can be found in `fixtures` folder, and The testcase flows can be found in `helpers`.
+Test cases selector constants canbe be found in `page-obejcts` Generated test reports can be found in `reports` Failure test screenshots can be found in `screenshots` folder, and Downloaded files can be verify in `downloads`

 Finally,
 sections can contain somewhat repetitive actions, which are defined in `support/commands.js`.